klaarnut/user-docs/en/glossary.md

 ## F
 **Floating Side Menus**

-The panny-sized floating menu on left hand when you're at Design menu and Content menu.
+The panny-sized floating menus on left hand when you're at Design menu and Content menu.

 ## G